sergueik/springboot_study/basic-terraform/README.md

 2022-02-11T17:01:57.275-0500 [WARN]  unexpected data: registry.terraform.io/terra-farm/virtualbox:stdout="Waiting for VM "node-02" to power on...VM "node-02" has been successfully started."
 ```

-after a failed run terraform may fail to recognize virtual box images were  still created:
+after a failed run Terraform may fail to recogniz
+the Virtual Box images were still created:

 ```sh